 Serving on a team is a non-negotiable requirement for our workers and therefore, it is encouraged anyone feeling a call to go should begin the process of discerning such a call by asking “who” may join them in these efforts.[/tab] [tab title=”Why?”]

 Jesus’ call to discipleship is an invitation to “come and follow” him.
 However, that “following” has a purpose of transformation, namely, that he would make us “fishers of men.”
 With a final commission to “go into all nations” it is evident Jesus wants us to be disciples who make disciples.
 That sort of call requires long-term investment.
 It means living incarnationally among those who have never heard.
 So Biblically, we are delighted by the mandate to go.

 FBCA has a long history of working through denominational partners with a commitment to the Great Commission.
 That practice still exists today and will continue to thrive for the foreseeable future.
-In addition to this heritage, for the past 5 years FBCA has complimented this approach with an intentional drive towards equipping, sending and supervising our own Cross-Cultural Workers (CCW’s).
+In addition to this heritage, a more recent philosophy has complimented this approach with an intentional drive towards equipping, sending and supervising our own Cross-Cultural Workers (CCW’s).
 Here’s a brief summary of “how” FBCA sends it’s own people:

 - Contact FBCA Director of Global Ministries to share sentiment of call

 - Begin introductory missonal formation (Perspectives and Intro to Panorama)

 - Receive approval from Direct Mission Sending Council (DMSC) to enter candidacy